GiserLi157/ProjectEASRAPP/README.md

   - The **slidingCrop** tool allows the user to batch crop multiple large images to many small images with a sliding window of selectable size.
 The user can also select whether to create a sample dataset for machine learning or deep learning.
   - The **Mosaic** tool is dedicated to mosaicing several remote sensing images into a large image.

-# Extraction effect and partial function demonstration
+# Extraction effect and partial functions demonstration
 - # Comparison of the extraction result with the result of visual interpretation
   - a drone image with a resolution of about 2 cm derived from the 2021 Maduo Ms7.4 earthquake in Qinghai Province was tested.
   - Notes: Figure 1.
 The comparison of extraction results and manual mapping results, in which the red is the contour of the extraction result and the bottom image is the raw image; (a) the extracted result; (b) the result of the visual interpretation in Liu-Zeng et al. (2022), in which the thick line in green is the primary rupture they drew, and the thin line is the secondary rupture; (c)-(e) the local comparison with main ruptures; (f)-(h) the local comparison with secondary ruptures.
 The geographical coordinates of the black star (the center of the map) in (a) and (b) are (35.8619N, 92.3879E).